Chiling Sumda

 Chiling Sumda is a village in the Leh district of Ladakh, India.
-It is located Nimmu–Padum–Darcha road (NPDR) or Zanskar Highway in the Likir tehsil, on the bank of the Zanskar River in Zanskar region.
+It is located Nimmu–Padum–Darcha road (NPDR) or Zanskar Highway in the Leh tehsil, on the bank of the Zanskar River in Zanskar region.
 It serves as a base camp for the Chadar Trek in the winters and is used to raft the Zanskar river in the summers.

 Demographics

 According to the 2011 census of India, Chiling Sumda has 31 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 59.31%.